 What Drives Cost in Dallas

-Dallas presents a counterintuitive cost profile: the cheapest hotel market among host cities, but the most expensive ticket median and the worst transit infrastructure to the stadium.
-The total per-person cost ($1,020) lands in the middle of the pack, but the composition is unusual.
-You save on lodging and lose it on tickets and rideshares.
-The lack of public transit to Arlington is the single biggest variable — it forces every attendee into rideshare or rental car dependency, which creates surge-pricing exposure that cities like Toronto and New York avoid entirely.
+Dallas has one of the lower hotel markets among host cities during WC weekends, but the FIFA demand premium erases the off-season advantage.
+The total per-person cost ($1,474) lands mid-pack for the tournament.
+Since FIFA prices group-stage tickets uniformly across all venues, the $500 ticket is the same everywhere, lodging and transit are where the math diverges.
+The cheapest WC host cities for hotels are Atlanta and San Francisco at $242/night.
+The lack of public transit to Arlington is the single biggest variable, it forces every attendee into rideshare or rental car dependency, which creates surge-pricing exposure that cities like Toronto and New York avoid entirely.

 Stackability: World Cup + MLB in Dallas